-The main objective of the Monitoring, Evaluation, and Research Officer is to promote results-based management within all Health Development Initiative’s (HDI) programs.
-The Monitoring, Evaluation, and Research Officer will be responsible for supporting the development of effective monitoring and evaluation systems, capacity building of other team members with regards to monitoring, evaluation and research, designing and conducting pre- and post-test for different trainings.
-S/he will be expected to maintain best practices in needs assessment, project design, implementation, and monitoring and evaluation.
-Other duties include designing data collection tools, training and supporting program staff in data collection, storage, analysis, and interpretation.
+The main objective of the Monitoring, Evaluation, and Research Officer is to promote results-based management within all of Health Development Initiative (HDI)’s programs.
+The Monitoring, Evaluation, and Research Officer will be responsible for supporting: the development of effective monitoring and evaluation systems; capacity building of other team members with regards to monitoring, evaluation and research; and, designing and conducting pre- and post-tests for different trainings.
+They will be expected to maintain best practices in needs assessment, project design, project implementation, and monitoring and evaluation.
+Other duties include designing data collection tools and training/supporting program staff in data collection, storage, analysis, and interpretation.

-In addition, the fellow will collaborate with program staff to produce abstracts (program and scientific research), contribute to scientific publications, participate in the development of policy briefs and position papers, and disseminate research findings with clear recommendations that can inform advocacy priorities and future interventions.
-The Monitoring, Evaluation, and Research Officer will support the Director of the Monitoring, Evaluation, and Research Department, as well as program managers.
+In addition, the Officer will coordinate closely with program staff to produce abstracts (program and scientific research), contribute to scientific publications, participate in the development of policy briefs and position papers, and disseminate research findings with clear recommendations that can inform advocacy priorities and future interventions.
+The Monitoring, Evaluation, and Research Officer will support the Director of Monitoring, Evaluation, and Research as well as program managers.

 Monitoring, evaluation, and research support to programs

 - Develop a strategy for data management, data collection, data analysis, and sharing and learning opportunities for HDI projects